sajidahakther/gitguide/README.md

 ### Stage
 | Command | Description
 |:--- |:---
-|`git status`| Show modified files in working directory, staged for next commit
+|`gst`| git status; show modified files in working directory, staged for next commit
 |`ga <file>`| Add changes from specified file to the staging area
 |`ga .`| Add changes from all files to the staging area
 |`git restore --staged <file>`| unstage a file from the staging area